AdaCore/spark2014/docs/ug/source/concurrency.rst

 [Ravenscar]

 Concurrent Ada programs are made of several `tasks`, that is, separate threads of control which share the same address space.
-In Ravenscar, only library level, nonterminating tasks are allowed.
+In Ravenscar, only library-level, nonterminating tasks are allowed.

 Task Types and Task Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Like ordinary objects, tasks have a type in Ada and can be stored in composite objects such as arrays and records.
 The definition of a task type looks like the definition of a subprogram.
-It is made of two parts, a declaration, usually empty as Ravenscar does not allow tasks to have entries (for task rendezvous), and a body containing the list of statements to be executed by objects of the task type.
-The body of nonterminating tasks (the only ones allowed in Ravenscar) usually take the form of an infinite loop.
+It is made of two parts: a declaration, usually empty as Ravenscar does not allow tasks to have entries (for task rendezvous), and a body containing the list of statements to be executed by objects of the task type.
+The body of nonterminating tasks (the only ones allowed in Ravenscar) usually takes the form of an infinite loop.
 For task objects of a given type to be parameterized, task types can have discriminants.
 As an example, a task type ``Account_Management`` can be declared as follows: